SebaJoe/improved-journey/README.md

 ## from-scratch
 contains an ongoing project to create a functioning neural network class without the use of any AI libraries.
-All the code is written entirely in C++, and it all includes a matrix library.
+All the code is written entirely in C++, and it includes a matrix library.

 Things to-do:
   - Implement a gradient descent algorithm